 GibbsCAM is very graphics intensive and heavily uses the video card.
 If you are looking to build the optimal machine for running GibbsCAM, you will definitely want to get as good of a video card as you can get.
 Either a quality GeForce or Quadro card will be sufficient to run GibbsCAM, but more powerful cards will perform better so it will depend on how much you are willing to spend vs the power it provides.

-Core Speed vs. Number of Cores:
+Core Speed vs. Number of Cores

 For toolpath creation typically only a single core can be utilized for a given operation.
 This is because for toolpath generation, it needs to know where it has been before it can calculate any further and separate cores would not be able to know this.
 Multiple cores can be used when calculating multiple unrelated toolpaths at the same time that do not require knowledge of previous operations that are currently being calculated (such as when using material only).
 This puts a higher emphasis on core speed over number of cores.